 A hard blow can cause the AC ligament to be stretched or even broken.
-This is called an AC luxation.
-Injury to the AC ligament occurs mainly in young avid athletes or the elderly after a fall.
+We then speak of a AC luxation.
+Injury to the AC ligament occurs primarily in young avid athletes or elderly people after a fall.

 - Tossy 1 (stretching of the ligament)

 - Tossy 3 (damage to also other ligaments around the clavicle).

 A Tossy 3 can operative be treated but this depends on several factors.
 The physiotherapists at Fysiofitaal Tilburg can recognize damage or injury to this joint and are able to provide you with conservative management (physiotherapy) to guide!

 To understand the severity of injury to the AC ligament, different grades are used.
 In a Grade 1 Tossy, the AC ligament is only slightly stretched (also called a distortion) and sufficient rest will provide the necessary recovery.
 In a grade 2 Tossy, the AC ligament completely torn causing the clavicle (the clavicle) to stick up slightly.
 Fortunately, here the clavicle is still attached to two other ligaments.
 In a grade 3 tossi, both the AC ligament if the coracoclavicular ligaments (trapeziod and coniod ligament) are completely torn and the clavicle protrudes markedly upward.
 Here we also speak of a piano key phenomenon.

 Pain When moving the shoulder.
 Slight swelling may possibly be seen around the joint.

 A serious pain at the level of the joint along with swelling.
 Also, the clavicle is a little higher and when you press on it, it is mobile.

 A continuous pain along with swelling and elevation of the clavicle.